-20 Hottest Christmas Toys: Most Wanted Gifts of 2017
+20 Hottest Toys: Most Wanted Birthday Gifts (2018)

 Now is the time when big toy companies start ramping up their advertising budget, to put their hottest Christmas toys in front of your kids so that they’ll, in turn, come to you (their parents) and ask for them.

 So, what new toys will your kids want this holiday season?
-Check out our list of the 20 hottest Christmas toys/ the most wanted gifts of 2017:
+Check out our list of the 20 hottest toys, the most wanted birthday gifts of 2018:

 1. Fingerlings by WowWee